and EASTERN TENNESSEE

 "On one of the days that the Spaniards were in this village of Chiaha a misfortune occurred that grieved all of them very much.
 This was that a gentleman... while walking across a plain near the river with a lance in his hand, saw a dog pass near him and threw the lance at it with the intention of killing it for food, because due to the general scarcity of meat throughout that country, the Castillians ate all the dogs they were able to get.
 The throw missed the dog, and the lance went skimming across the plain beyond until it fell over the bluff above the river, and it happened to strike in the temple a soldier who was fishing there with a cane pole, coming out on the other side of his head, from which he immediately fell dead.
 (The gentleman), ignorant of having made this cruel throw, went to look for his lance and found it stuck through the temples of Juan Mateos, for this was the soldier's name...
 Among all the Spaniards who went on this discovery he alone had gray hair, wherefore everyone called him father and respected him as if he were the father of each of them.
 Thus there was general grief at the misfortune and miserable death that had overtaken him when he had gone out to enjoy himself.
 Death is a near and is equally certain for us in all times and places."

-"The chief told us... that thirty leagues away (seventy nine miles over the Great Smoky Mountains) there were mines of yellow metal (near today's Knoxville/Gatlinburg; a place called "Chisca" by Chiaha)... and that he would furnish guides who would take our people there and back.
+"The chief told us... that thirty leagues away (seventy nine miles north over the Great Smoky Mountains) there were mines of yellow metal (at today's Knoxville; a place called "Chisca" by Chief Chiaha)... and that he would furnish guides who would take our people there and back.
 They (the scouts) left there at once, deciding to go on foot rather than on horseback... so as to accomplish more in less time."
 There are no roads over those mountains from Chiaha because the mountains are much too steep, even for horses.
-The Indians had learned that by telling the Spaniards that gold could be found just over the horizon they could quickly be rid of them.
+The Indians knew they could rid themselves of Spaniards by saying that gold could be found over the next horizon.

 "The Indians were with (us) fifteen days in peace; they played and swam with us, and in all they served us very well.
 They went away Saturday, the nineteenth of the month (precisely on the Full Moon) because of a certain thing that the Governor asked them for; and in short, it was women.
 The next day in the morning..."

-"...(we) cut down and destroyed their large maize fields... and sent word to them that they should return... that our Governor did not wish any Indian women since it cost so dearly for them to give them to us."
+"...(we) cut down and destroyed their large maize fields (photo at left)... and sent word to them that they should return... that our Governor did not wish any Indian women since it cost so dearly for them to give them to us."

-"On Friday... the Governor (in the vanguard) arrived at Coste, which is a town on an island of the river (Hiwassee Island, at the Tennessee-Hiwassee River confluence) which flows great and strong and is difficult to enter... and the Governor (crossed the Hiwassee River onto the island and) entered the town carelessly and unarmed with a few unarmed men, and when the soldiers... began to climb on the grain storage bins... the Indians began to beat them...
-The Governor commanded that our men all should suffer it and be tolerant, because of the evident danger in which they were all in..." given that the army had yet to arrive.
+"On Friday... the Governor (in the vanguard) arrived at Coste, which is a town on an island of the river (Hiwassee Island, at the Tennessee-Hiwassee River confluence, image at right) which flows great and strong and is difficult to enter... and the Governor (crossed the Hiwassee River onto the island and) entered the town carelessly and unarmed with a few unarmed men (the army had stopped to camp half way from Athens), and when the (unarmed) soldiers... began to climb on the grain storage bins... the Indians began to beat them.
+The Governor commanded that our men all should suffer it and be tolerant, because of the evident danger in which they were all in..." with most of the army yet to arrive.

 "There in Coste was found, in the trunk of a tree, honey from bees, as good or better than can be found in Spain.
 In that river we found, in some clams they gathered to eat, some pearls, and they were the first pearls we ever saw from fresh water, although there are pearls in many parts of that land."

-"Friday, the ninth of July, the adelantado and his army left Coste, and they crossed the other branch of the (Hiwassee) river and spent the night on its banks (where it joins the Tennessee River), and Tali was on the other side; and since the (Tennessee) river flows together in one large channel, they could not cross it, and the Indians, believing that they had crossed, sent canoes, and in them their wives and children and clothes, on this side, well away from the Christians; but they were all taken suddenly, and as they went along with the current the Governor made them all turn back, which was the reason why the chief came in peace, and he helped them cross to the other side (the north side) in his canoes and gave to the Christians what they had need of.
-And thus he did in his land, through which they passed afterward; and they were there on Saturday (crossing the river), and they gave them tamemes, and they departed on Sunday and slept in the open..." just above Chickamauga Dam.
+"Friday, the ninth of July, the adelantado and his army left Coste, and they crossed the other branch of the (Hiwassee) river and spent the night on its banks (down the Tennessee River), and Tali was on the other side; and since the river flows together in one large channel, they could not cross it, and the Indians, believing that they had crossed, sent canoes, and in them their wives and children and clothes, on this side, well away from the Christians; but they were all taken suddenly, and as they went along with the current the Governor made them all turn back, which was the reason why the chief came in peace, and he helped them cross to the other side (of the Tennessee River) in his canoes and gave to the Christians what they had need of.
+And thus he did in his land, through which they passed afterward; and they were there on Saturday (crossing the river), and they gave them tamemes, and they departed on Sunday and slept in the open..." out of the hills above Chickamauga Dam.

-"On Monday they crossed a river (near the dam site), and slept in the open (near today's Chattanooga Metropolitan Airport).
-On Tuesday they..." departed Tennessee southbound.
+"On Monday they crossed a river (the Tennessee River near the dam site), and slept in the open (near today's Chattanooga Metropolitan Airport).
+On Tuesday they crossed another river..."
+South Chickamauga Creek southbound into today's Georgia.